Supreme Court rules ex-presidents have broad immunity, dimming chance of a pre-election Trump trial - KESQ

 Smith’s office declined to comment on the ruling.

+President Joe Biden’s campaign said in a statement that the Supreme Court’s immunity ruling “doesn’t change the facts” about the events of Jan.
+6.

-Senate Majority Leader Chuck Schumer denounced the ruling as “a disgraceful decision,” made with the help of the three justices that Trump appointed himself.
+Senate Majority Leader Chuck Schumer denounced the ruling as “a disgraceful decision,” made with the help of the three justices that Trump appointed.

-“It undermines SCOTUS’s credibility and suggests political influence trumps all in our courts today,” the New York Democrat said on X, the platform formerly known as Twitter.
+“It undermines SCOTUS’s credibility and suggests political influence trumps all in our courts today,” the New York Democrat said on X.

 The justices knocked out one aspect of the indictment.
 The opinion found Trump is “absolutely immune” from prosecution for alleged conduct involving discussions with the Justice Department.